Eliminate These 5 Wastes to Optimize Your Software Development Once and For All

-The IT sector is a powerful medium for creation and management of profound tools and applications.
-However, the great amount of power that the sector provides to the user does not come exempt of waste and unnecessary baggage.
+The IT sector is a powerful medium for the creation and management of profound tools and applications.
+However, the great amount of power that the sector provides to the user does not come exempt from waste and unnecessary baggage.
 More often than not, these wastes and unnecessary elements that hinder the proper functioning of applications and technologies are caused due to human error.
 But, let’s face, we humans are not exactly “perfect”.
 So, here are some pockets of waste that need to be taken care of if the imperfect human wants to perfect waste management in IT.

 Garbage #1: Partially done work

 This element in IT is the waste that lines the backend of any application or software that one is creating.
 Bits of unstructured code, along with those parts of the code which have not been tested form a major part of this type of waste.
 Other than these aspects, other elements within this type of waste also include pieces or strings of code which cannot be deployed.

 Let’s make it simpler: These bits and pieces of unusable and waste code are like the long lines in a story that ultimately do not contribute in any way to the entire essence of the story as a whole.
 Consider them like the characters in a story that are added into it at the last moment just to add a particular flavour or feel to the story as a whole.

 Red Herring is the name given to a character or element in a movie which do not serve any other purpose other than to distract or mislead the audience from the actual essence of the movie.

 Eradication Tactics: The essence of this problem arises from a lack of alignment between tasks and responsibilities, as well as between the team members themselves.
 Ensuring that important tasks are performed completely and not left asunder is an important part of the equation.
 The members on your team should be capable of handling different tasks and should have diverse roles so that a deadlock is avoided in all possible cases.
 There also has to be constant coordination between your team and the product owner at all times, so that the line of communication is maintained to the highest extent.